alimony vs. mortgage interest deduction

 Alimony Does Not Include the Following:

-Under the written separation agreement, Spouse A lives rent-free in a home the Spouse B owns.
-Spouse B who owns the home must pay the mortgage, real estate taxes, insurance, repairs, and utilities for the home.
-Because Spouse B owns the home and the debts are his/hers, the payments for the mortgage, real estate taxes, insurance, and repairs aren’t alimony.
-Neither is the value of Spouse A’s use of the home.
+Example Scenario: Under a written separation agreement, Spouse A lives rent-free in a home owned by Spouse B. Spouse B must pay the mortgage, real estate taxes, insurance, repairs, and utilities for the home.
+Since Spouse B owns the home and the debts, these payments are not considered alimony.
+Similarly, the value of Spouse A’s use of the home is not alimony.

-If they qualify, Spouse B may be able to deduct the payments for utilities as alimony.
-Spouse A must report them as income.
-If Spouse B itemizes deductions, he/she can deduct the real estate taxes and, if the home is a qualified home, he/she also can include the interest on the mortgage in figuring the deductible interest.
+If eligible, Spouse B may deduct the utility payments as alimony, and Spouse A must report them as income.
+If Spouse B itemizes deductions, they can deduct the real estate taxes and, if the home is a qualified home, include the mortgage interest in their deductible interest.

-If the divorce or separation instrument states that one spouse must pay expenses for a home owned by both spouses, some of the payments may be alimony.
+Jointly Owned Home and Mortgage Interest Deduction: If the divorce or separation instrument states that one spouse must pay expenses for a home owned by both spouses, some payments may be considered alimony.

-It is always recommended that divorcing homeowners speak with their attorney or financial adviser to determine the direct impact of divorce on the mortgage interest deduction.
+Consult a Professional for Alimony vs. Mortgage Interest Deduction: Divorcing homeowners should always consult with their attorney or financial advisor to determine the impact of divorce on the mortgage interest deduction.

 Source: IRS Publication 504

-Always work with a Certified Divorce Lending Professional (CDLP) when going through a divorce and real estate or mortgage financing is present.
+Work with a Certified Divorce Lending Professional (CDLP®): Always work with a Certified Divorce Lending Professional (CDLP®) when dealing with divorce and real estate or mortgage financing.

 This is for informational purposes only and not for the purpose of providing legal or tax advice.
 You should contact an attorney or tax professional to obtain legal and tax advice.
 Interest rates and fees are estimates provided for informational purposes only and are subject to market changes.
 This is not a commitment to lend.
 Rates change daily – call for current quotations.